The Peace School remains open, a podcast rec, and more

 “CPS prepared me well.
 My first internship in 5th grade secondary (11th grade in the U.S. system) in the humanities at CPS was spent at a community radio station, Colombe FM in Nyangezi, and my first internship at the University was also an ISDR radio station.

-“CPS is our mother house, it has become my home, it is where I spend the night when I go to Mumosho because I have no other family.
+“CPS is our mother house, it has become my home, it is where I spend the night when I take a break from college, because I have no other family.
 Last weekend I went there and played football, and the basketball court is a new thing in the area.”

 *Soda was orphaned, and when his host family kicked him out of their household because they could not afford to feed him, he was terrified and alone and ran away.
 The Congo Peace School principal tracked him down in another area, and brought him back to live in the housing the CPS has, eat all his meals there, and graduate to become a successful university student with hope and goals for his future career.